 Different baking dishes may affect cook time slightly, but you don’t have to be all that concerned with precise cook times.
 As long as the cheese fully melts, you’re pretty much good to go.

 I’ll run through a few ingredient questions I foresee coming up.

 Sure.
 You can omit just about anything in this recipe, but the volume of the filling will be affected.
 If you get to omission crazy, your King Ranch chicken casserole may look a little flat and sad.

 Here’s a handful of shredded chicken recipes you could use instead of rotisserie chicken:

-- spicy pressure cooker chicken from my creamy chicken enchiladas
+- the chicken from my chicken fajita baked pasta

 - pineapple chipotle crockpot chicken